 Since I discussed Hayes earlier, I'll focus on the 2000s here.
 Jim Tressel was hired as head coach by Ohio State in 2001.
 Previously he worked at Miami (NTM), Syracuse, and Ohio State as an offensive position coach.
 From 1986-2000 he was the head coach at Youngstown State.
 As coach for the Youngstown State Penguins, Tressel had a 135-57-2 record.
 He was then hired by Ohio State after John Cooper was fired.
 At Ohio State he went 94-22 including six conference championships and one National Championship.
-Amongst violations (which I will not be getting into now) Tressel resigned as head coach on May 30, 2011.
+Amidst violations Tressel resigned as head coach on May 30, 2011.
 Ohio State needed a new coach quickly, so they hired Co-Defensive Coordinator and Linebackers Coach, Luke Fickell.
-Fickell is almost definitely not Ohio State's Coach of the future.
-According to ESPN, Urban Meyer will be the head coach of Ohio State last year.
-There are even claims of a 7-year $40 Million contract.
-I wouldn't be surprised if this is true and Urban is just tempering the claims until after the game.
+Fickell went 6-6 as head coach of the Buckeyes before Urban Meyer was hired directly after the Michigan game.
+OSU allowed Fickell to coach in the Gator Bowl against Florida, and was hired as Co-Defensive Coordinator under Meyer.

 Where do they play?

 The Buckeyes play at Ohio Stadium in Columbus, Ohio.
 It has a capacity of 102,329, which makes it the fourth largest football stadium in the country.
 The Horseshoe was built in 1921, and it hosted its first game on October 7, 1922.